peter88213/manuskript_md/README.md

-# convert_manuskript-world
+# convert_manuskript_world

-Convert the manuskript "world.opml" file to markdown.
+A Python script to convert the *Manuskript* "world.opml" file to markdown.

 ## Requirements